NTSB: 13-year-old drove pickup in Texas crash that killed 9

 Tipton said University President Quint Thurman visited the students’ parents at the hospital, illustrating the close community at the college with only about 350 on-campus students.

-Underhill’s brother Drew said their parents, Ken and Wendy, flew to Texas.

-“Hockey was a big part of life for a while, but his true passion is golf,” Drew Underhill said.
+“Hockey was a big part of life for a while, but his true passion is golf,” said Underhill's brother Drew Underhill.

+A memorial was set up Wednesday at the course near campus where the team practices, with flowers, golf balls and a handmade sign.

-On Thursday evening, about 150 people turned out to remember Zinn at Texas Roadhouse, a Hobbs restaurant where he worked and met his girlfriend of five months.
+About 150 people turned out Thursday evening to remember Jackson Zinn at Texas Roadhouse, a restaurant where he worked and met his girlfriend of five months.

 “We met here exactly at this table,” said Maddy Russell, 20, of Hobbs.
 “He was my heart.”

-A memorial was set up Wednesday at the course near campus where the team practices.
-There were flowers, golf balls and a handmade sign with a cross and the initials USW.

-“It’s the very least we could to for the players, and of course Coach James,” said Rockwind Community Links Manager Ben Kirkes.

-The university said on Twitter that counseling and religious services would be available on campus.
+The university said on Twitter that counseling and religious services was available on campus.

 Bleed reported from Little Rock, Arkansas, and Snow reported from Phoenix.
 Associated Press writers Jake Bleiberg and Jamie Stengle in Dallas, Rob Gillies in Toronto and Barry Hatton in Lisbon contributed to this report.